Alexandre Lacazette is a French footballer who currently plays for Premier League club Arsenal

 The France international became Arsenal’s most-expensive player when he completed a £52m move to The Emirates from Ligue 1 side Lyon in July 2017.

 Lacazette established himself as one of Europe’s top goal-scorers during spell at Lyon.

 Alexandre was named the Ligue 1 player of the year in 2013-14 but the prolific striker failed to win the French title.

 Lacazette quit his boyhood club having won the Coupe de France in 2014.

 The Arsenal centre-forward made his France debut in 2013.
-Lacazette has made 16 appearances for les Bleus in his fledgling international career.
+Lacazette has featured for the senior French national team since 2013.

 • Date of birth: 28 May 1991